 There are workshops on how to better communicate with loved ones who are living with Alzheimer’s and other neurocognitive disorders.
 To find out which workshops are offered in your region, check our resource directory.

-For more information, call Caregiver Support at 1 855 852-7784.
-Our professional counsellors are on hand to listen, provide information and direct you to resources and services in your area.
+For more information, call Caregiver Support Helpline at 1 855 852-7784.
+Our professional counselors are on hand to listen, provide information and direct you to resources and services in your area.